- About Evans

 With offices in Wisconsin and Minnesota, we're in close proximity to the University of Wisconsin and the University of Minnesota, so when the opportunity to support college athletes through the NCAA’s NIL (name, image, and likeness) initiative came around, we didn’t hesitate.
-Both CEO Ryan Keepman, and President/COO, Jason Mansur, were D1 athletes in their day, so they are familiar with the challenges student-athletes face.
+CEO Ryan Keepman, a D1 athlete back in the day, is familiar with the challenges many student-athletes face.

 “Evans believes that there's value in these students having a little bit of change in their pocket to be able to live a decent college life,” Keepman said.
 “Having leaders at Evans to share our experience, or even mentoring some of the athletes, is critical to us, as we’re big believers in NIL.”

 Keepman stressed the importance of partnering with student-athletes who are like-minded.
 “I think it comes down to the individual, and for me, whenever we've been presented with an athlete, I want to know more about them as a person.
 I want people that are engaged with Evans from an NIL perspective as an athlete to be selected similarly to how we hire our team members.”